25 GMAT Test-Day Tips

 Hydrate Properly

 Your brain and body perform at their best when they are properly hydrated.
 In the days leading up to your test, make sure to drink enough water and other healthy fluids.
-On test day, drink an amount of water that you can comfortably tolerate, considering you’ll be sitting for a long test.
+On test day, drink an amount of water that you can comfortably tolerate.
+Remember, the GMAT is over 2 hours long.

 Get Some Exercise and Eat Healthy Food

-Two great ways to optimize your well-being are two get sufficient exercise and eat a healthy diet.
-These two tasks should be at the top of your list in the days leading to your GMAT.
-In fact, don’t wait until the days leading up to your GMAT to begin making these health-promoting additions to your life.
+Two great ways to optimize your well-being are to get sufficient exercise and eat a healthy diet.
+These tasks should be at the top of your list in the days leading to your GMAT.
+In fact, don’t wait until the week before your GMAT to make these health-promoting habits part of your life.
 Start now!

 Keep Your Stress Low